Hexagon/pup/docs/index.md

 - **Easy process management:** Define, control, and manage your processes with simple commands and configuration options.
 - **Multiple start policies:** Set up processes to start automatically, on a schedule (using cron expressions), or when files change.
 - **Restart policies:** Configure processes to restart automatically, either always or only in case of errors, with optional delay and restart limits.
-- **Clustering and load balancing:** Easily scale your processes with built-in clustering and load balancing support.
+- **Clustering and load balancing:** Scale your application seamlessly with built-in clustering and load balancing capabilities.
 - **Flexible configuration:** Define global settings and per-process configurations, including logging, working directories, environment variables, and more.
 - **Plugin support:** Extend Pup's functionality with custom plugins for additional features and integrations.
 - **CLI and programmatic usage:** Manage your processes using the Pup command-line interface, or integrate Pup directly into your Deno applications.
-- **Process Telemetry:** Pup can collect telemetry data from client processes written in Deno, such as memory usage and current working directory.
-This can be used to provide better insights into the managed processes.
+- __Process Telemetry and IPC_:_* Pup can gather telemetry data from Deno client processes, such as memory usage and current working directory, providing deeper insights into managed processes.
+The telemetry feature also enables inter-process communication, allowing connected processes to interact with one another.

+> **Note** Programmatic usage, process telemetry, and IPC are currently available only when running Deno client processes.

-Pup revolves around a single configuration file, preferably named `pup.json` or `pup.jsonc`, which control every aspect of the processes to be executed, their execution methods, and the handling of logging.
+Pup is centered on a single configuration file, ideally named pup.json or pup.jsonc, which manages all aspects of the processes to be executed, including their execution methods and logging handling.

 ## Table of Contents